rem137/Extensions/README.md

     "file": "biblio_op.js",
     "version": "v1.2.1",
     "title": "OP Messages",
-    "description": "Let players use /op to send a message to you."
+    "description": "Let players use /op to send a message to you.", "env": "all"
 }
 ```